AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 | `tick`         | `tick`                       | decreases all statuses |
 | `checkAction`  | `free`                       | calls `free()` on statuses |

 You may optionally pass a configuration parameter to the activation.
-See [stats](stats.md).
+See [status effects](status.md).

 **Shorthand activation**: `Entity:beStatused(action)`